-All students must meet the General University Requirements as well as the major requirements.

-Communication and Technology major GPA of 2.0 or higher
+- All students must meet the General University Requirements as well as the major requirements. - Cumulative GPA of 2.0 or higher - Communication and Technology major GPA of 2.0 or higher

 Information Technology, BA

 Information Technology (IT) applies modern technologies to the creation, management and use of information.
 IT professionals perform a variety of duties that range from installing applications to designing and developing complex information systems.